 Confocal laser scanning microscopes create 3D images by sequentially scanning samples point by point, or multiple points at once, then assembling this pixel information into an image.
 As a result you can acquire optical sections with high contrast and high resolution in x, y and z.
 Confocal microscopes are used in biomedical research and surface analysis in material science applications, offering extraordinary precision in 3D imaging and examination of subcellular structures and dynamic processes.

 The facilities at ANFF-Q cover all major application domains of confocal laser scanning microscopy.
-At ANFF-Q, we have two state-of-the-art confocal scanning microscopes: Leica SP8 with White light laser and Zeiss LSM 710.
+At ANFF-Q, we have three state-of-the-art confocal scanning microscopes: Leica SP8 with White light laser and Zeiss LSM 710.

 Examples of use: